 Metadata: Metadata describes what your blog post is about.
-It should contain the long-tail keyword, a brief summary about your blog, and entice viewers to read your post.
+It should contain the long-tail keyword, a brief summary of your blog, and entice viewers to read your post.
 Think of this as a movie teaser.

 Introduction: Try to include the keyword as you write the introduction; the keyword includes in the introductory paragraph carries a heavier weight.

 Header (H2, H3): The header helps the reader and search engine understand the structure of your writing.
 The header is also a good place to reinforce your keyword if you can insert it naturally.